How It Works

 Minimum Actionable Variables

-Big change doesn’t start with big moves—it starts with clear, achievable steps that build momentum.
+Big change doesn’t start with big moves.
+It starts with clear, achievable steps that create visible progress.

-Minimum Actionable Variables are grounded in
+Minimum Actionable Variables are grounded in the

 by